2011 United States state legislative elections: Virginia

 All seats of the Senate of Virginia and the Virginia House of Delegates were up for election in single-member districts.
 Senators were elected to four-year terms, while delegates serve terms of two years.
 Republicans maintained control of the lower chamber and won control of the upper chamber because the Republican lieutenant governor broke the ties in the now-evenly split body.

+Special elections

+95 state legislative special elections were held in 2011, including the two that flipped control of the Louisiana Senate.
+Twelve seats changed partisan control, with Republicans netting three more seats than the Democrats.